 The Company recognizes sales in accordance with ASC Topic 606 "Revenue Recognition".
 Revenue is recognized at a point in time when control of the product transfers to the customer, typically upon shipment from the Company's third-party logistics facility or directly from a supplier.
 Net sales comprise gross revenues less expected returns, trade discounts, customer allowances and various sales incentives.
 Included in sales incentives are coupons that the Company issues that are redeemed by its customers.
 Redemptions are handled by a coupon national clearing house.
 The Company also has estimated that there is an approximate six-week lag in coupon redemptions, with the estimated cost recorded as an accrued liability.
 Although no legal right of return exists between the customer and the Company, returns, including the return of unsold products, are accepted if it is in the best interests of the Company's relationship with the customer.
-The Company, therefore, records a reserve for returns based on the historical returns as a percentage of sales in the three preceding months, adjusting for returns that can be put back into inventory, and a specific reserve based on customer circumstances.
-Those returns which are anticipated to be taken as credits against the balances as of February 29, 2024 or are anticipated to be deducted from future invoices are included in accrued liabilities.
+The Company, therefore, records a reserve for returns based on the historical returns as a percentage of sales in the three preceding months, adjusting for returns that can be put back into inventory and a specific reserve based on customer circumstances.
+Those returns which are anticipated to be taken as credits against the balances as of August 31, 2024, or are anticipated to be deducted from future invoices are included in accrued liabilities.
 Changes in the estimated coupon reserve and sales return reserve are recorded to sales of health and beauty aid products - net, in the statements of operations.

-Cooperative advertising is accrued based on a combination of new contracts given to the customers in the current fiscal year, along with liabilities open from prior years.
-Specific new contracts in the current fiscal year are identified as sales incentives and those contracts reduce revenues for the current period.
+Cooperative advertising is accrued based on the budgeted amount of new contracts given to the customers in the current fiscal year, along with liabilities open from prior years.
+Cooperative advertising budgeted in the current fiscal year are identified as sales incentives and reduce revenues for the current period.
 The balances for all years open are reduced throughout the year by either the customer advertising and submitting the proof according to the contract or by customer post-audit adjustments that finalize any amount due.
 Any item open for over three years is closed unless management believes the customer may still take a deduction.
 The remaining open cooperative advertising balance is recorded as an accrued liability.
-The portion of cooperative advertising recorded as sales incentives was reduced by \$399 in the three months ended February 29, 2024, to reduce open cooperative advertising contracts for 2021.
-The portion of cooperative advertising recorded as sales incentives was reduced by \$7,807 in the three months ended February 28, 2023, to reduce open cooperative advertising contracts for 2020.